nam-anh-21/Basic-Stock-Market-Predictions/README.md

 ## 4. Conclusion

-In summary, using these models indivisually may not grant us great result in predicting the stock market.
+In summary, using these common models and strategies individually may not grant us great result in predicting the stock market.
 Moreover, although these suggestions are perhaps aligned with common practices, it is essential to acknowledge the complexities and uncertainties in predicting stock market movements accurately.
 For a more robust prediction model, it is advised that a comprehensive approach that combines multiple factors and analysis techniques should be deployed.